-Doctors successfully implant synthetic larynx piece into two patientsJune 29th, 2012 in Medical research /
+Doctors successfully implant synthetic larynx piece into two patientsJune 29, 2012 by Bob Yirka in Medicine & Health / Medical research

 (Medical Xpress) -- Doctors working at the Karolinska University Hospital in Stockholm, have for the first time, successfully implanted a synthetically grown integral part of the human larynx into two live human patients, restoring their ability to speak.
 The groundbreaking procedure is considered to be the first step towards creating an entire larynx using scaffolding and stem cells to replace a natural one damaged by accident or disease.